The Islamic Development Bank Group affiliated institutions organized the 13th Private Sector Forum in Algiers

 PHOTO

-ALGIERS, Algeria -- The Islamic Development Bank Group (IsDBG) (www.IsDB.org) affiliated institutions organized the 13th Private Sector Forum from May 20 to 22, 2025, at Abdelatif Rahal International Conference Center in Algiers (People's Democratic Republic of Algeria).
+Algiers: The Islamic Development Bank Group (IsDBG) affiliated institutions organized the 13th Private Sector Forum from May 20 to 22, 2025, at Abdelatif Rahal International Conference Center in Algiers (People's Democratic Republic of Algeria).
 The forum was convened on the sidelines of the Group's annual meetings, under the high patronage of His Excellency President Abdelmadjid Tebboune, President of the People's Democratic Republic of Algeria.

+The Islamic Development Bank Group's Private Sector Forum witnessed a wide turnout, with more than 1,300 participants from 50 countries.
+It featured active participation from the local, regional, and international private sectors.
+The program included eight (8) events and panel discussions, with the involvement of more than 50 speakers and 36 exhibitors.

+For the third consecutive year, the forum presented the "Private Sector Award" to outstanding companies and financial institutions in recognition of their contributions to economic development, trade facilitation, investment, and risk management.

 The forum attracted high-level participation from Algerian government officials, presidents and CEOs of local, regional, and international private sector companies, investors, businessmen, chambers of commerce and industry, trade and investment promotion bodies, and regional and international financial and development institutions.